 People say singing is uplifting and joyful.
 They feel positive during the singing session, and the positive mood continues afterwards.
 Singing can help if you feel depressed, stressed or anxious.

 People living with a long-term lung condition say that group singing makes them think of themselves as choir members, rather than patients.
-Singing and being part of a group gives you confidence and a sense of achievement.
+Singing and being part of a group gives you confidence and a sense of achievement and can be a distraction from your lung condition.
 It can motivate you to try other activities.